NSombekke/Logic-LLM/blogpost.md

 >
 > $\mu:$ Whenever a car starts, the engine revs three steps later. $\leftrightarrow$ G(car_starts -> X X X engine_revs).

-The second dataset is derived from commands in the _drone planning_ domain, adapted from [8].
-This test set is generated from the planning domain introduced by [8], This environment is a 3D grid world that consists of three floors, six rooms, and a single landmark.
+The second dataset is derived from commands in the _drone planning_ domain.
+This test set is adapted from the planning domain introduced by [8].
+This environment is a 3D grid world that consists of three floors, six rooms, and a single landmark.
 We created a test set with multiple-choice options from their natural language descriptions and corresponding LTL formulas.

 <table align="center">
   <tr align="center">